Shoals, Indiana

 Shoals is a town in Center and Halbert townships and the county seat of Martin County, in the U.S. state of Indiana.
 The population was 677 at the 2020 census.

 Shoals is best known for the Jug Rock, the only free-standing table rock formation east of the Mississippi River.

 History

-Shoals was originally called "Memphis", and under the latter name was platted in 1844.
+Shoals was originally called "Memphis"; under the latter name, the community was platted in 1844.
 The post office at Shoals has been in operation since 1869.

 A lynching took place at the county courthouse and jail.
 The Archer boys were accused of torturing and killing a local farmer and were hanged from trees in front of the jail in 1886.

 Shoals is known for making mother of pearl buttons during the early 20th century.
 They were made out of mussels from the White River.

 Geography

 Shoals is located south of the center of Martin County.
 The East Fork of the White River flows through the center of town, running south and west to join the White River northeast of Petersburg.

 U.S. Routes 50 and 150 pass through the center of Shoals as 4th Street, leading west 7 mi to Loogootee, the only city in the county.
 US 50 leads northeast 24 mi to Bedford, while US 150 leads southeast 22 mi to Paoli.

 According to the U.S. Census Bureau, Shoals has a total area of 1.92 sqmi, of which 1.82 sqmi are land and 0.10 sqmi, or 4.95%, are water.